vrthra/puppetlabs-postgresql/README.md

 The role name to create.

 ####`password_hash`
 The hash to use during password creation.
-Use the `postgresql_password` function to provide an MD5 hash here.
+If the password is not already pre-encrypted in a format that PostgreSQL supports, use the `postgresql_password` function to provide an MD5 hash here, for example:

+    postgresql::role { "myusername":
+      password_hash => postgresql_password('mypassword'),
+    }

 ####`createdb`
 Weither to grant the ability to create new databases with this role.
 Defaults to `false`.